Table of contents

 - “Andrew’s hands on training session on punctal plugs was extremely informative and a confidence builder.
 It has been instrumental in helping us build up our dry eye clinics” – Prab Boparai BSc(Hons) MCOptom Dip ScV

 - Sponsorship may be available

-- Phone: (UK) 0752 898 6280
+- Phone: (UK) 0752 898 6280 8

-- Full Spectrum Service: For practices that want to extend their patient services but haven’t got time and resources to initiate it - I can provide a full spectrum Dry Eye (DE)/Contact Lens Discomfort (CLD) clinic to your practice including marketing and administrative support.
+- Full Spectrum Service: For practices that want to extend their patient services but haven’t got time and resources to initiate it - I can provide a full spectrum Dry Eye (DE)/Contact Lens (CL) clinic to your practice including marketing and administrative support.
 This enables you to provide a full unrivalled service to help your DE and CL patients, extending your eye care, increasing patient recommendations, improving CL patient retention and raising income.

 - Proven record: I have built a successful combined daily DE/CL clinic from nothing in a small town practice, faced with all the normal challenges you probably have, and can do the same for you.
 Lest you think I am only interested in the more difficult cases, I also look after patients that wear daily disposable lenses twice a week very well!

 The ADP Consultancy designs, conducts and delivers in-practice clinical trials, has issued reports on cross-over trials involving market leading multi-focal contact lenses, specialist multi-focal contact lenses, toric contact lenses and punctal occlusion and contact lens discomfort (CLD).
 Companies have started to benefit from these results.